How to Tile a Bathroom Wall

 Step 5 - How to tile a bathroom wall

-Now it’s time to start tiling your bathroom wall.
-Using your trowel, you should begin to apply enough adhesive to cover up to one square metre of the wall, using your wood batons as a guide.
+Using a trowel and with your wood batons as a guide, start tiling your wall by applying enough adhesive to cover up to one square metre of the wall.
 Take the notched spreader and comb the adhesive across; this will ensure a full, even coverage.

-Then take your first bathroom tile and place it along the batten.
+Place your first tile along the batten.
 You will need to twist the tile back and forth slightly to really secure it to the adhesive.
-Then repeat the process with the next tile, not forgetting to insert your spacers correctly between the tiles.
-Using these will establish a consistent, even gap.
+Then repeat the process, not forgetting to insert your spacers correctly to establish a consistent, even gap.

 how to tile a bathroom wall step 5